 What Powers Does a Power of Attorney for Healthcare Convey?

-- Decide whether or not to continue life support services, even when ending such services would result in your death
+- Decide whether to continue life support services, even when ending such services would result in your death

-- Agree to or refuse treatment plans, medications, and pain management
+- Agree to or refuse treatment plans, medications, medical care, and pain management

 - Access your medical records and information

 - Sign contracts for your healthcare services or healthcare providers